chharvey/counterpoint/docs/spec/introduction.md

 #### Functional
-Solid contains concepts in Lambda Calculus and [functional](https://en.wikipedia.org/wiki/Functional_programming) languages such as [Lisp](https://lisp-lang.org/) and [Haskell](https://www.haskell.org/).
+Solid contains concepts in Lambda Calculus and [functional](https://en.wikipedia.org/wiki/Functional_programming) languages such as [Common Lisp](https://lisp-lang.org/) and [Haskell](https://www.haskell.org/).
-Lambdas are first-class citizens just like other data types, and are pure by default: they cannot modify externals or have side effects, and they must return a value (unless explicitly defined otherwise).
+Functions are first-class citizens just like other data types, and are pure by default: they cannot modify externals or have side effects, and they must return a value (unless explicitly defined otherwise).
 Error-handling is functional: